algolia/algoliasearch-client-java/README.md

 <!--/NO_HTML-->

-Our Java client lets you easily use the [Algolia Search API](https://www.algolia.com/doc/rest) from your Java Application.
+Our Java2 client lets you easily use the [Algolia Search API](https://www.algolia.com/doc/rest) from your backend.
 It wraps the [Algolia Search REST API](https://www.algolia.com/doc/rest).